memomsft/databricks-only/dbx-genie-teams/04-app-service-azurebot-setup.md

 ![Genie](img/genie-rg2.png)

-4. Open the Web App resource and go to the side bar --> **Settings → Configuration**:
+4. Open the Web App resource and go to the sidebar --> **Settings → Configuration**:
 5. Add the following configs

    - **Startup Command**: